mr-bt/manager.README/README.md

 As a Software Engineering Manager, my job is to:

-* Foster and nurture a strong and healthy Software Engineering culture founded on great people, Operational Excellence and customer-centricity.
+* Foster a cohesive Software Engineering team and a healthy culture founded on world-class talent, operational excellence and customer-centricity.
+* Attract and retain world-class talent, that's you.
+* Assure the growth and development of individuals and teams through coaching.
+* Represent our team up and out.
-* Help ${company_X} processes & technology so that we can have a scalable organisation by:
+* Help ${company_X} processes and structure so that we have a scalable and effective organisation.
-  * Attract and retain world-class talent (that's you).
-  * Coach & Mentor teams and individuals.
-  * Reduce managerial and communication overhead; establish processes; and streamline existing processes.
-* We have a "default to yes" mindset while providing clear tradeoff to relevant stakeholders.
-We can do anything Product wants!
-* Get everybody to focus on the Customer.
-* Make tie-breaking decisions.
+* Influence decisions.
-* Put in place checks & balances.
+* Set context so that everyone can connect the dots on what ${company_X} needs, understand what the priorities are and what needs to get done.
+* Develop guiding principles to simplify and decentralise decision-making, and to enable teams to make sound judgement calls.
+* Help people to develop secondary relationships.
 * Help to develop ${company_X} Engineering brand.
-* Set context so that you can connect the dots on what ${company_X} needs to excel Customer Experience, understand what's your priority & focus and what you need to be successful.
-* Help you to build effective relationships with stakeholders so you can be as self-sufficient as possible.
-* Provide technical advice when required.
+* Assure we're all delivering business value according to or above the {company_X} goals.

+## General guiding principles

+* Integrity and authenticity are never up for discussion.
+* You work for ${company_X} not for me and I serve you, not the other way around.
+* We're a team.
+Our behaviours are conductive of an effective and efficient team cohesion where everyone belongs, positively impacting business outcomes.
+* We assume the best on everyone, and every one is authentic until proven otherwise.
+We set and follow lean and humane check & balances to ensure deviations don't go unacknowledged.
+* We're biased towards transparency.
+Anyone can ask us anything and often will get an answer.
+Sometimes we can't disclose information, but we're committed to never lie.
+* We're biassed towards action.
+We thrive on getting meaningful work done.
+* We expect excellence from ourselves, and we hold each other backs.
+Along the way, we're making mistakes.
+We're committed to take accountability and learn from our mistakes.
+* We embrace that management is not leadership.
+Both are equally important and crucial and not mutually exclusive or dependent.
+In an oversimplification fashion:
+  * Management is about working with objectives; responsible for quality, processes, hire and retain talent; and deliverables.
+It's a position in the company.
+  * Leadership is about working with goals and vision; and inspiring people towards a goal.
+Leadership comes from everywhere.

 ## How do I manage

-### General principles
+### Management guiding principles

-* You work for ${company_X} not for me, always optimise for the company.
-* You're my top priority, so should be every one that reports to you.
-* I serve you, not the other way around.
+* Our #1 priority is our people.
+We'll always find time to attract, retain, grow, develop and lead our people while continually raising the bar, even when it is uncomfortable.
+We take it as an article of faith that is the right decision long-term.
-* Customers at the forefront and centre of everything that we do.
+* Customers at the front and centre of everything we deliver.
-* I make as few decisions as possible.
-Still, not a democracy.
-* Teams are autonomous, self-organised and ultimately self-directed.
-* We work as one team, delivering on time and with high quality.
-* ICs and teams impact, development and growth is notable, quarter over quarter.
-* We move fast, very fast.
-* If I do something that's impacting my ability to retain you, you would be doing me a huge favour if you let me know ASAP
-* If I do something that feels more like telling you how to do your job than setting the context, you'd be doing me a huge favour if you let me know ASAP.
-* I'm making mistakes, please let me know and hold me accountable!
+* We grow with people, there is always room for growth and we seek it relentlessly.
+* Feedback is our most valuable and effective tool to keep raising the bar on everything and everyone.
+We deliver and receive feedback kindly, promptly, and with empathy and candour (####Feedback).
+* Processes exist to serve us.
+We continually review its fit for purpose and ways to improve.
+A customer must never experience a degraded service while we wait for our processes to complete.
+* We take accountability of anything that goes wrong in our team, even if we're not involved in the issue.

 ### How do I measure the success of our team

+1. Team health and everyone's well-being is high.
-* Customer's quantitative and qualitative feedback about features we ship is positive, e.g. NPS, active usage, etc.
+2. Customer's quantitative and qualitative feedback about the software we ship is positive, e.g. NPS, active usage, etc.
-* We're strong contributors to the {company_X} objectives and key results.
+3. We're strong contributors to the {company_X} objectives/goals.

-* Team health is high.
-* Everyone's well-being is high.
+### How am I going to review your performance

+* You're good coach and mentor and you have a growth mindset.
+* You empower the team(s) and does not micromanage.
+* You create a diverse and inclusive team environment, showing concern for success and well-being of everyone.
+* You're productive and results-oriented.
+* You're a good communicator — listens actively and shares information.
+* You support career development and discuss performance.
+* You have a clear vision/strategy for the team.
+* You have key technical skills to influence the team.
+* You can collaborate effectively across ${company_X}.
+* You're a reliable decision-maker.
+* You're a fast-learner and continuously seek to improve your skills.
+* You foster an influential, productive and healthy Engineering Culture.
+* You're a team player.
+* We work well together.

+Follow the link to know more about some of the points above <https://rework.withgoogle.com/blog/the-evolution-of-project-oxygen/>

 ### My ideal team

-Let me try to describe my ideal for the team(s):
+* Everyone has a strong sense of belonging.

-* Take control of, and responsibility for, your own destiny.
+* Take control of, and responsibility for, our own destiny.
 * Have each other's back.
 * Hold each other accountable.
 * Expect excellence in ourselves and each other.